Meet the Event Garde Team

 In addition to maintaining the Event Garde blog, featured in both Alltop and Association Universe, Aaron has contributed to such national publications as Association Adviser, Associations Now, BizBash and Meetings & Conventions.

-Aaron lives in Kalamazoo, Michigan, with his dog, Lillie.
+Aaron lives in Kalamazoo, Michigan.

 Cally supports organizational growth by building and maintaining relationships with both existing and prospective clients.
 Additionally, Cally leads many of the firm’s strategic marketing initiatives, including outreach to association leaders nationwide, and facilitates a number of financial recordkeeping responsibilities in collaboration with the organization’s accountant.
 Prior to joining Event Garde, Cally worked for a statewide trade association.
 Her responsibilities included customer service, project management and event planning.